General Tools and Checklists

 The lookup table found here provides easy-to-read export control steps and FAQ's associated with international travel, hiring, confidentiality agreements and shipping at Stanford.

 Certain organizations and individuals are subject to financial and trade restrictions under US law.
 These restrictions apply to both domestic and foreign transactions.
 The screening tool available here, along with FAQs on how to use the tool, will permit you to quickly check and document whether a person or organization is a US Government restricted party.

 Openness in Research Checklist

 A reminder of what to look for whenever program solicitations or awards, MTAs, Licensing Agreements, NDAs, or any other documents include clauses that pertain to confidentiality, publication restrictions, or limits on foreign national participation in the conduct of research.
-This checklist can be found in the Related Items section below.
+This checklist can be found here.

 Export Control Basics Training

 DOR-1130 is a brief, 30 minute introductory export control training course tailored to the Stanford community.

 Although Stanford-generated information is covered by the "fundamental research exclusion," its tangible products (hardware, software on media, equipment, components, etc.) are not.
 For this reason, international tangible exports must always be reviewed for export control.
 These tangible shipments must also be documented so that Stanford may demonstrate its export control due diligence.

 The links below can help in situations when a tangible item is being sent, or is being hand-carried, outside of US borders.

 DoR Export License Review and Certification Reference Guide for International Travel and Shipments